The road to success

 Finding your own identity

 You have to work really hard to make it in this particular business, because success doesn’t come easy.
-Participating in competitions require a lot of money, time and energy.
+Participating in competitions requires a lot of money, time and energy.
 It really isn’t for everybody.
 You must have good contacts, a lot of confidence and talent.
 And you have to be able to present yourself well on stage.’

 Of course, a lot of work is being copied, but I always encourage everybody to give their own spin to their work.
 Try to find your own identity.
 You only get to the top by doing things in a different way.
-So yes, you can use other one’s ideas or techniques, but then you have to combine it with your own thing.’
+So yes, you can use other people’s ideas or techniques, but then you have to combine it with your own thing.’

 Stay ahead of the competition